-- PF8.9.1 Where any score is less than 80, the team shall set a condition on that PI. - PF8.9.1.1 If a condition is triggered when assessing a PI using the SICA, the team shall make sure that the client action plan proposed by the fishery is capable of raising the score to 80. - PF8.9.1.2 If the action plan is not capable of raising the SICA score to 80 within a suitable timeframe, the team shall not allow a fishery to use the RBF for this PI in subsequent MSC assessments. - a.
-In such cases, the team shall raise a condition on the PI that there shall be information collected to support an analysis of the impact of the fishery on the ecosystem by the time of re-assessment.
+- PF8.9.1 Where any score is less than 80, the team shall set a condition on that PI. - PF8.9.1.1 If a condition is triggered when assessing a PI using the SICA, the team shall make sure that the client action plan proposed by the fishery is capable of raising the score to 80. - PF8.9.1.2 If the action plan is not capable of raising the SICA score to 80 within a suitable timeframe, the team shall not allow a fishery to use the RBF for this PI in subsequent MSC assessments.

+a. be information condition on the PI that there shan analysis of the impact of the of re-assessment.
 End of Annex PF